rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   To create a TQL MATCH statement, you use some or all of the following components:

    * MATCH <br>
-     Use `MATCH` to select a node and specify the search the query parameters.<br> `MATCH` <br>
+     Use `MATCH` to select a node and specify the query search parameters.<br> `MATCH` <br>
     <br>
    * Node <br>